MichalElektro87/Prime-Escape/README.md

 # Prime-Escape
 #
-> game where you serch for primes on Ulam spiral!
+A game where you serch for primes on Ulam spiral!
-> Try it out!
+Try it out!
 Go hiscore at best time!